JosephPB/example_module/README.md

 │   └── __init__.py
 │   └── ...
 ├── tests/
 │   └── ...
+├── requirements.txt
-└─ setup.py
+├── setup.py
 ```

+2. Create a `requirements.txt` file which lists all the relevant packages which must be installed, and their relevant versions, in order for this package to work.

-2. Create a `setup.py` file which tells the installer what to install and how to install the package.
+3. Create a `setup.py` file which tells the installer what to install and how to install the package.
 More information on the creation of this file can be found [here](https://setuptools.pypa.io/en/latest/userguide/quickstart.html).

-3. Install the package locally using:
+4. Install the package locally using:

 ```
 pip install -e .